xiota/geany-preview/docs/CQA.md

 > Will Preview become part of geany-plugins?

-I may consider submitting it in the future.
-The main concern I have is that doing so would limit my ability to add features and fix bugs.
+Unlikely.
+Doing so would limit my ability to add features and fix bugs.

 ## Usage